HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_default_admin_user.md

 ## After changing the administrator

-After the new administrator is active, update any services or configurations that were using the previous administrator credentials.
-Failing to update these may cause authentication failures in dependent services.
+After the new administrator is active, update any services or configurations that used the previous administrator credentials.
+If you don’t update them, authentication failures may occur in dependent services.

-Services that commonly store administrator credentials and may require updating:
+Update the following services that commonly store administrator credentials:

-- **Credential Vault**: If the administrator credentials are stored in the Credential Vault, update the relevant vault slot with the new credentials.
-Features such as Syndication use Credential Vault slots to authenticate and will fail if the stored credentials no longer match the active administrator.
+- **Credential Vault**: If administrator credentials are stored in the Credential Vault, update the relevant vault slot with the new credentials.
+Features such as Syndication use these slots for authentication and fail if the stored credentials don’t match the active administrator.

-- **Any custom scheduled tasks or scripts** that authenticate using the previous administrator username or password.
+- **Custom scheduled tasks or scripts**: Update any tasks or scripts that authenticate by using the previous administrator username or password.

 ## Rollback

-If you provided incorrect credentials or configuration and lost administrator access, use one of the following options to revert to a working state.
+If you provided incorrect credentials or configuration and lost administrator access, use one of the following options to restore a working state.

 ### Option 1: Revert using Helm values